astronomer/docs/astro/configure-executors.md

 :::warning

-While you can technically customize all values for a worker Pod, Astronomer recommends against configuring complex Kubernetes infrastructure in your Pods such as sidecars.
+While you can customize all values for a worker Pod, Astronomer does not recommend configuring complex Kubernetes infrastructure in your Pods, such as sidecars.
 These configurations have not been tested by Astronomer.

 :::